 Finally, there are two absolutes you should keep in mind when trying to weed Bermuda from your St. Augustine.
 First, Bermuda does not suffer from drought damage like a St. Augustine yard ignored during a summer vacation.
 And second, it won't suffer chinch bug damage.
 So, if you do a poor job of maintaining your St. Augustine, Bermuda is going to take over.

-And one more postscript - if you want the Bermuda to take over, then get a reel lawn mower like the one to the left.
+And one more post script - if you want the Bermuda to take over, then get a reel lawn mower.
 These are the kind that cut from over the top, unlike a rotary lawn mower needed for St. Augustine.